thomasdfowler/droidex/README.markdown

 Version
 -------
-This is version 1.0, meaning DroidEx has been used a fair bit.
+Version 1.0, meaning DroidEx has been used a fair bit.
+The head is what is documented here and is somewhat more leading-edge.

 License
 -------